ab-2019blr/simpleprojects/StockMarketApp/doc/deployment_guide.md

-# Indian Stock Market App - Deployment Guide
+# StockMarketApp - Deployment Guide

-This comprehensive guide covers all aspects of deploying the Stock Market App in various environments, from local development to production-ready cloud deployments.
+This comprehensive guide covers deployment of the production-ready StockMarketApp, a complete Indian stock market analytics platform with real-time data processing, technical analysis, and portfolio management capabilities.

 ## 📋 Table of Contents